If You're Struggling To Become A Mother, This Is For You

 Mother's Day after loss.

-I wasn't expecting to have a hard time my first Mother's Day after the miscarriage.
+I wasn't expecting to have a hard time my first Mother's Day after the pregnancy loss.
 I'm typically not sentimental about Mother's Day, so I thought I'd be fine.
 But I remember suddenly erupting in tears, not really understanding why it was a trigger.
 Having that day to meditate on motherhood and all I wanted for my future family was extremely difficult.

 I'm blessed to have an incredible support system.
 While my husband Alex processes emotions differently than I do, I could always talk to him.
 Even if he wasn't as emotional on the outside as I was, I knew internally he was feeling similar to me.
-I'm grateful to have dear friends who, unfortunately, know the pain of miscarriages and fertility struggles like I do.
+I'm grateful to have dear friends who, unfortunately, know the pain of pregnancy loss and fertility struggles like I do.
 Our support of one another has uplifted me, especially on that first mother's day.

 The unique pain of wanting to be a mother.

 Sadly, that Mother's Day wasn't the only difficult one for me.
 Because my cancer started to come back while I was off the pill I needed to be on, Alex and I decided to go the adoption route instead.
 But that was the opposite of easy.
 After we made that decision, we went into the adoption process and ended up having three different failed adoptions.
-Each was just as devastating as a miscarriage when time it happened.
+Each was just as devastating as a pregnancy loss.
 This was a very difficult season as well, and those Mother's Days were also so hard.
 To have someone say, "This is your baby" only to find out it's not is so painful.
 And Mother's Day only compounds that pain.

 Liminal space and healing.